 Refugee groups and humanitarian organizations are denouncing the plan

 - The British government on Thursday announced a plan under which some asylum-seekers—generally single men—will be put on a one-way flight to Rwanda.
 It's part of a deal that involves an up-front payment of $158 million being made to Rwanda.
-Once the asylum seekers arrive in that country,...
+Once the asylum-seekers arrive in that country, some...